widok/widok/docs/chapters/02-concepts.md

 The first striking change from the previous examples is that we now use the HTML aliases (``import org.widok.html._``).

 More importantly, this example shows that widgets provide methods to interact with channels.
-For example, the method ``bindLive()`` on textual input fields realises two-way binding, i.e., every key stroke produces a new value on the channel and notifies all other subscribers.
+For example, the method ``bind()`` on textual input fields realises two-way binding, i.e., every key stroke produces a new value on the channel and notifies all other subscribers.

 Another such method is ``show()`` which will only show a certain widget if the passed channel produces the value ``true``.